Last Looks: The Christmas Tree

 This is Steve with an omission for the Christmas tree, or maybe an explanation for the cryptic ending, the way that it ends with that line that Mrs. Mavalda learned that you only win if you're good.

 What does this mean?
 Well, I think that it means it is a reference back to her gambling addiction.
-Dune pointed out that the movie doesn't end actually saying that she has stopped gambling.
+June pointed out that the movie doesn't end actually saying that she has stopped gambling.

-Perhaps she has, but of course we also know that she was terrible at gambling.
+Perhaps she has, but of course, we also know that she was terrible at gambling.
 She was always losing.

 Mavalda found a loophole and learned that if you are good or fame being good, that you can start winning.
+So maybe the movie actually ends kind of ambiguously

-So maybe the movie actually ends kind of ambiguously with her laying in wait and growing in power and so on until she can finally unmask herself and her evil upon the world.
+with her laying in wait and growing in power and so on until she can finally unmask herself and her evil upon the world.
 I don't know.

-I like it.
 I like it that you are a Christmas tree truther.

 Like you believe it all makes sense and you have a beautiful perspective on this.
 You know what?
+I actually believe that that is the spirit of the film to find the truth.

 So thank you.
 Thank you, Steve, for showing us that this is a metaphor about gambling.

 All right, back to the Discord.
-Dove

-writes something that we knew when recording.
-This episode is nearly twice the length of the movie they're discussing.
+write something that we knew when recording.
+This episode is nearly twice the length of of the movie they're discussing, with the movie lasting 42 minutes, the episode being about 80.

 How many episodes have they done that were longer than the source movie itself?